ilanschnell/bitarray/README.rst

    The initial object may be of the following types:

    int, long
-       Create bitarray of length given by the integer.
-The initial values in the array are random, because only the memory allocated.
+       Create a bitarray of given length.
+The initial values are arbitrary.
+       If you want all values to be set, use the .setall() method.

    string
        Create bitarray from a string of '0's and '1's.

    list, tuple, iterable
-       Create bitarray from a sequence, each element in the sequence is converted to a bit using truth value value.
+       Create bitarray from a sequence, each element in the sequence is converted to a bit using its truth value.

    bitarray
        Create bitarray from another bitarray.
 This is done by copying the